 - Engage the heart.
 Is there an emotional connection for your volunteers when serving?
 We often promote just surface-level serving because we’re focused on the task of what volunteers accomplish rather than helping them see God at work through their service.
 The Sunday school teacher who “just teaches” and never connects personally with the students will probably be a short-timer.
 When teachers develop a personal relationship with kids, they’re more vested for ongoing ministry.
 Help volunteers connect to their ministry task by encouraging them to develop closer relationships with the people they serve.

-Editor’s Note: Learn how to involve more people in ministry by attending the course, Creating a Thriving Volunteer Culture, presented at Group Publishing, February 7 -9, 2018.
-Click here for more information.
+Editor’s Note: Learn how to involve more people in ministry with the online course, The L.I.F.E.
+Strategy for Recruiting and Equipping Volunteers, offered at Group U. Click here for more information.